sabauandrei98/Licenta/README.md

 - Implemented a thread that deals with the disconnected players and safely removes them from the server
 - Token sending to the unity clients after all the clients from the lobby are ready to play
 - Lobby manager implemented in py server to simulate a room for players
-- Handeled some errors and some stupid scenarios which led to unity clients not responding or broken sockets
+- Handled some errors and some stupid scenarios which led to unity clients not responding or broken sockets
 - Socket Read & Write implemented on threads for better communication
 - Python Server split in classes to track the things better
 - Unity Client async pipeline methods to server to avoid freezing the app